 Elyvilon will punish you if you convert to an evil god (Beogh, Yredelemnul, Lugonu, Kikubaaqugdgha, or Makhleb).
 Switching to other gods will not result in any wrath, and converting to Zin or The Shining One will transfer half of your piety to them.

 Elyvilon will punish you by sometimes healing hostile monsters about to be killed by you or your allies, though tentacles and other hostiles weaker than you will usually not be healed.

 Pacification is a great way to deal with troublesome monsters.
-Elyvilon's healing abilities are smite-targeting and can affect anything in LOS that isn't asleep, so you can pacify monsters with annoying breath weapons or dangerous irresistible attacks before they even notice you.
+Elyvilon's healing abilities are smite-targeted and can affect anything in LOS that isn't asleep, so you can pacify monsters with annoying breath weapons or dangerous irresistible attacks before they even notice you.
 Also, pacified enemies will sometimes fight against hostile monsters.
-It is possible to pacify uniques as well.
+It is even possible to pacify uniques.

 However, bear in mind that pacified enemies are not "friendly".
 You cannot swap places with them, and they will attack you if you are standing near where they are trying to walk, so keep your distance when you can (be careful in narrow corridors).
 Remember that you cannot pacify mindless enemies or insects.

 A disadvantage of pacification is that it gives less experience than killing.
 It may be desirable to kill monsters normally when you can, and try pacification when you cannot.
 For example, hydras usually succumb to a few shots of Heal Other even if your Invocations skill is low.

 Lacking any innate healing ability, deep dwarves will find Elyvilon among their primary choices of deity to worship.